© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric cairnfield on Corney Fell, 680m north east of Charlesground is a scheduled monument protected by Historic England under reference 1017179.
 View the official record →

-Prehistoric cairnfield on Corney Fell, 680m north east of Charlesground, is a Bronze Age funerary monument consisting of a scatter of burial cairns distributed across upland terrain in Cumberland.
+Prehistoric cairnfield on Corney Fell, 680m north east of Charlesground is a Bronze Age funerary monument located in Cumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017179.

 Prehistoric cairnfield on Corney Fell, 680m north east of Charlesground is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017179.